kubeflow/website/content/docs/notebooks/why-use-jupyter-notebook.md

 +++
-title = "Overview of Jupyter notebooks in Kubeflow" description = "Why use Jupyter notebooks in Kubeflow" weight = 5
+title = "Overview of Jupyter Notebooks in Kubeflow" description = "Why use Jupyter notebooks in Kubeflow" weight = 5
 +++